 More recently Jim Al-Khalili‘s (Professor of Physics, University of Surrey) BAFTA nominated series on Chemistry: A Volatile History and Alice Roberts‘ (medical doctor, anthropologist and Professor at the University of Birmingham) The Incredible Human Journey have won widespread acclaim.
 Both series have powerful narratives.
 As testimony to their abilities, both are now Professors in Public Engagement in Science by their respective Universities.

 But the promotion of science predates the television age.
 The Royal Institution of Science has championed public interest in science for 200 years.
 Started by Michael Faraday in 1825, they are most famous for their Christmas Lectures.
 Situated in Albemarle Street in London, this is the site of the first one-way system – established to marshall gentry in their horse-drawn carriages to and from the Royal Institution.

 Yet what about science specifically?
-University applications for sciences have held up better than the UK average for all subjects accounting for 33% of 2011 applications compared with 31% in 2010.
+University applications for sciences held up better than the UK average for all subjects and accounted for 33% of 2011 applications compared with 31% in 2010.
 Biological science applications are 4.4% (9k) lower while physical sciences are just 0.6% (546) lower and medicine and related sciences are 1% (4k) higher (2).
 Applications to the University of Manchester are 10% (5.3k) lower vs 2010.